opt-out-tools/model-online-misogyny/README.md

 This repository has two purposes:

-- Researching online misogyny, i.e. exploring hate speech datasets and experimenting with machine learning algorithms.
+- Researching online misogyny automatic detection, i.e. exploring hate speech datasets and experimenting with machine learning algorithms.
 - Building a machine learning model for the browser extension based on our research.